 The system provides state- and county-level data for all 50 states, the District of Columbia, and US territories and possessions.
 Data are available by gender, race and ethnicity and come from a variety of national and state sources.
 The system is organized into eleven main categories, including demographics, mortality, natality, reproductive health, violence, prevention, disease and mental health.
 Within each main category, there are numerous subcategories.

-Data on the Quick Health Data Online are provided for men and women as well as by race and ethnicity to enable comparisons between different population groups.
-Data can be used to generate tables such as these, which presentand the .
+Quick Health Data Online provides data for females and males with race and ethnicity details to enable comparisons among different population groups.
+Data can be used to generate charts such as these, which present rates ofand .

 1World Diabetes Day, available online at the International Diabetes Federation website: